snakeyes95/Linear-Regresssion/README.md

 # Linear-Regresssion
-Python and R Linear Regression Implementation
+Linear-Regression implementation in python and R.